E2.1 Use appropriate metric units to estimate and measure length, area, mass, and capacity.

 Skill: Using Appropriate Metric Units of Measurement

 The act of measuring involves a series of reflections, decisions and actions that lead to obtaining and communicating an accurate and appropriate measurement for a given context.
-This involves a series of steps that are the same for all the attributes studied in the junior division: length, area, angle, capacity, mass and time.
+This involves a series of steps that are the same for all the attributes studied in the Junior Division: length, area, angle, capacity, mass and time.
 Although the number and identification of these steps vary somewhat, depending on the researcher, they can generally be articulated sequentially as follows:

 • determine the attribute to be measured;